kylep/kyle.pericak.com/content/posts/gcp/gcp-firestore-python.md

 status: published

-This post covers how to interact with Google's Cloud Firestore from Python.
+This post covers how to interact with Google's Cloud Firestore, using examples written in Python.
+The concepts should apply to any language.

 Firestore is the newer version of Datastore.
 You can find the differences [here](https://cloud.google.com/firestore/docs/firestore-or-datastore).
 In this post, the  database is configured in Native mode.
 Other than some extra language support, Native mode's coolest new feature seems to be the ability to listen to a post.
 From what I can tell, this could replace the need for pub/sub in some scenarios.